LukeBurrage.com

-Apart from the juggling shows I perform on cruise ships, I get up to all kinds of other things.
+Apart from the juggling shows I perform on cruise ships, I get up to all kinds of other things in the juggling world.
 Here's some things I'm proud of:

-For one, I'm currently the top ranked combat juggler in the world.
+I'm currently one of the top ranked combat juggler in the world.
 What does that mean?

 I also keep track of everywhere I juggle, and I'm up to over 130 countries.
 I've performed on every continent too, including Antarctica.
 The best way to get a taste of this is to check out my International Juggler 2015 video: